Exporting data into Microsoft SQL Server or Snowflake

-Microsoft SQL Server is often used inside enterprises to bring together data from various sources for reporting purposes or for driving in-house applications.
+Microsoft SQL Server or Snowflake are often used by enterprises to bring together data from various sources for reporting purposes or for driving other apps and use cases.

-DotAlign Cloud comes with a utility to export your DotAlign data set into SQL Server.
+DotAlign Cloud comes with a utility to export your DotAlign data set into SQL Server or Snowflake.
 To use it, please follow these steps:

 - Download, unblock and unzip the file into a folder on your machine